FlowPure: Continuous Normalizing Flows for Adversarial Purification: Preliminaries and Configurations

 The baseline defense configurations used in our experiments largely follow those proposed in the original papers.
-We used implementations for each baseline provided by the authors of DiffHammer~\cite{wang2024diffhammer}\footnote{\url{https://github.com/Ka1b0/DiffHammer} (License: MIT)}.
+We used implementations for each baseline (except BEYOND) provided by the authors of DiffHammer~\cite{wang2024diffhammer}\footnote{\url{https://github.com/Ka1b0/DiffHammer} (License: MIT)}.